 SIQ will:

-1. Ask clarifying questions about your goals and risk tolerance
+2. Ask clarifying questions about intent, constraints, and preferences

-*Alternatively, you can use the Strategy Wizard if you prefer a structured step-by-step form.*
+*You can also use the Strategy Wizard if you prefer a more structured setup flow.*

 What's the difference between paper trading and live trading?